ClaireFinn74/project-template/README.md

 (n2:Candidate{Id: '2', Name:'Jennifer Murnane O Connor', Sex:'Female', Age:'49', Occupation: 'Full-time councillor', Party:'Fianna Fáil', Biography:'She has been a Carlow county councillor since 2002.
 She ran unsuccessfully in the 2011 general election and Seanad election.
 She is the chairperson of the Housing, Recreation & Amenity & Community SPC in Carlow.'}),

 etc until I had all candidates in.

+When I made a mistake such as getting ids wrong after I had already commited those changes to the Neo4J database I had a back-up word file containing all of the cypher code as I was going along so I deleted all nodes in the database using this function:
+MATCH (n)
+DETACH DELETE n
+And then copied and pasted the work I had previously done with the error fixes from the word file.
 ## Queries
 Summarise your three queries here.
 Then explain them one by one in the following sections.